alephmelo/newsltr/README.md

 Get free e-books everyday!

 #### To-do
-* Django app to receive forms
+* Bottle app to get e-mails.
 * Deploy crawler on Heroku
 * And some other small things